When Can You Swim With A New Belly Button Piercing?

 Because of this, some people with a belly button piercing may be swimming sooner than you.
 Do not be discouraged, as it’s more important to take care of your belly button piercing and to let it heal before you swim (especially if the area of the piercing is irritated).

 There is a better chance that you can enjoy swimming more quickly when you keep your piercing dry and follow other aftercare instructions.
 It is imperative to follow all directions provided by your piercer.
-Keep in mind that if your piercing looks strange or experiences pain, contact your piercer for more clarity about how to care for your piercing.
+Be mindful that if your piercing looks strange or experiences pain, it might be a good idea to contact your piercer for more clarity about how to care for your piercing.

 Some signs that the piercing may be infected can include: